daviddarnes/david.darn.es/_posts/2017-01-19-my-worst-job-interview.md

 After that, I hung up as quickly as I could.
 I think I was in a bit of shock at the time.
 It was quite upsetting, especially as at the time, I was quite embarrassed about my results.
 Little did I know that it would mean pretty much nothing when applying for any other jobs after that.
 However, it seemed to mean a lot to them, or maybe they just wanted to see how I would respond to being challenged in that way?

-I don't think it stopped me applying altogether, though, as I did apply at a few more agencies before getting my first job a month or two later.
+It didn't stop me applying though, I continued to contact other agencies before getting my first job a month or two later.
 Even so, I would class it as one of my worst interviews for a job, if not the worst, as I didn't even make it past the phone call.
-I'm obviously glad I didn't - who knows how that would've ended up!

 I guess if I was to mention a few take aways from this experience (having looked back on it), I would say that:

-- Being a new graduate in this industry can be crap and we should try to at least be kind to newcomers
+- Being a new graduate in this industry can be an upward struggle.
+If you are one, watch out for challenge questions like this and be prepared to give a good answer
+- Keep in mind is that interviews work both ways.
+You may not feel like you're in the position to be fussy but if you don't like the sound of them don't persue them
+- If you're at an agency that's revieving applications from newcomers be kind and patient
-- Grades almost mean nothing now; experience and willingness are a lot more powerful strengths
+- Grades almost mean nothing now; experience and willingness are a lot more powerful strengths, so give people a chance to show their worth
-- If you're making contact with a prospective agency, watch out for people like this

 ✌️